goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 If you have accessories that show on the contract, they will show on the item card and might be a good way to show common upsell items [like this example](https://beautifuleventrentals.com/accent-chairs/#!/item/0eda09d4-1828-3155-309d-084e44cd0b87/Auburn%20Chair).

 ## How do I change my categories in Goodshuffle Pro?
-You can’t change the categories in the software, but can use tags to create any categories you like on your website.
+You can’t change the categories in the software, but can use tags to group items together for your website pages and menu.

 ## How do I create collections on my website?
-Also via tags.
+Also via [tags](https://help.goodshuffle.com/en/articles/3702845-how-can-i-mark-my-products-for-a-specific-venue-or-event-type).
 Items can have multiple tags, therefore showing on several different pages.

 ## How do I group items together by color?
 To group items together by color, you can use multiple gspro-item-list elements on a single page.